Here We Go Again (Glenn Miller song): Background

 "Here We Go Again" was the last Top 40 hit that Glenn Miller had during his lifetime.

 A V-Disc test pressing of the song was made by the U.S. War Department as VP 1311 – D5TC 274 using a recording from April 29, 1944.

+The recording was reviewed in the March 11, 1944 issue of Billboard, in the Popular Record Reviews section: "A 16-bar derivative of riff origination, the Miller men make it serve for swell jump music to keep the fans merry."

 Personnel

 On trombones: Glenn Miller, Jimmy Priddy, Paul Tanner, Frank D’Annolfo.
 On trumpets: Billy May, Steve Lipkins, Dale McMickle, Johnny Best.
 On reeds: Lloyd “Skippy” Martin, as; Ernie Caceres, as, bar & clt; Wilbur Schwartz, clt & as; Tex Beneke, ts; Al Klink, ts.
 Rhythm: Chummy MacGregor, p; Bobby Hackett, g; Doc Goldberg, b; and, Maurice Purtill, d.

 Album appearances

 The song appears on the following Glenn Miller albums: